Correct-Syntax/correct-syntax.github.io/content/about.md

 layout: "about"
 ---

-I help clients in the US and abroad to create meaningful digital experiences and printed materials.
+I help clients in the US and abroad create meaningful digital experiences and printed materials.

 Based in the central United States, I provide custom design and development [services](/services/) for organizations, startups, and businesses.

-I'm currently open to collaboration and new client work, so feel free to [get in touch](mailto:hi@noahrahm.com) to chat about your project or just say hello.
+I'm currently open to collaboration and new client work, so feel free to [get in touch](mailto:hi@noahrahm.com) to chat about your project, or just say hello.

 #### Personal